bigbluebutton/bbb-install/README.md

 ## Doing everything with a single command

-If you want to setup BigBlueButton 2.2 with a TLS/SSL certificate and GreenLight, you can do this all with a single command:
+If you want to set up BigBlueButton 2.2 with a TLS/SSL certificate and GreenLight, you can do this all with a single command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220 -s bbb.example.com -e info@example.com -g